Fisher Center at Bard

 Annandale-on-Hudson, NY 12504

-Reporting directly to the Fisher Center’s Director of Production and working closely with the other members of the Fisher Center Production Department, the Video Supervisor directs the Center’s video facilities, professional and student labor force and resources to deliver an excellent standard of support that furthers the mission of the Center and Bard College.
+Reporting directly to the Fisher Center’s Director of Production and working closely with the other members of the Fisher Center Production Department, the Audio Supervisor directs the Center’s audio facilities, professional and student labor force and resources to deliver an excellent standard of support that furthers the mission of the Center and Bard College.

 This position’s term will be July 15 (pending candidate availability) through November 30, with a possibility of extension as available and necessary.
 The position requires up to 40 hours/week during non-production weeks.
 Up to 60 hours/week during production weeks.